-- Select the Pool Type as Thick Provisioning. - 3.
+- 2. Select the Pool Type as Thick Provisioning. - 3.
 Enter a Pool Name for the pool.
 Maximum length of the pool name is 16 characters.
-Valid characters are $[A~Z \mid a~z \mid 0~9 \mid -<>]$. - 4.
-Select a Preferred Controller from the drop-down list.
+Valid characters are [$A \sim Z \mid a \sim z \mid 0 \sim 9 \mid -<>$].

+- 4. Select a Preferred Controller from the drop-down list.
 The backend I/O resources in this pool will be processed by the preferred controller which you specified.
 This option is available when dual controllers are installed. - 5.
+Check the Enable SED Pool checkbox.
+Enabling SED pool will use the secure SEDs to create a pool.
+Intermixing SEDs and non-SEDs are not supported in a pool. - 6.
 Click the Next button to continue.

-- 6. Please select disks for pool.
+- 7. Please select disks for pool.
 The maximum quantity of disk in a disk group is 64.
-Select an Enclosure ID from the drop-down list to select disks from expansion enclosures. - 7.
+Select an Enclosure ID from the drop-down list to select disks from expansion enclosures. - 8.
 Click the Next button to continue.